-i. component examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a subject, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the board of examiners;
+h. interim examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a subject, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners;

-j. degree audit: an assessment by which the board of examiners, in accordance with Article that constitute the programme have been successfully completed;
+i. degree audit: an assessment by which the Board of Examiners, in accordance with Article j.
+Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12 of the Act;

-7.10 of the Act, establishes whether all examinations in the various subjects k. board of examiners: the programme's board of examiners, which has been installed in accordance with Article 7.12 of the Act;
+7.10 of the Act, establishes whether all interim examinations in the various subjects that constitute the programme have been successfully completed;

-I. examiner: the individual who, in line with Article 7.12, subsection 3 of the Act, has been appointed to set the examinations;
+k. examiner: the individual who, in line with Article 7.12, paragraph 3 of the Act, has been appointed to set the examinations;

-m.
-Implementation the Implementation Regulations which form part of these Course and n. credit: a credit awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours;
+I. Implementation the Implementation Regulations which form part of these Teaching and descriptions and study programmes as laid down in the current study guide;

+Regulations: Examination Regulations; The implementation Regulations comprise the course m. credit: a credit awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours;